QCL dynamics: thermal effects and rate equations beyond mean-field approach: Introduction

 \section{Introduction}

-The development of QCL-based technologies is on high demand due to arising applications working in mid-IR range.
+The development of QCL-based technologies is on high demand due to applications arising in mid-IR range, like infrared counter- measure technologies and optical communication developments, such as chaotic light sources, spectroscopy, sensing, and many others.
 The very important, but less discovered part of QCL performance is the influence of thermal processes on the device operation\cite{sirtori02}.
-Considering the experiments, when the pump pulse has finite rise time of the order of hundred nanoseconds, one can find that ohmic heating starts to change the initial lasing conditions.
-The investigation of temperature effects is obscure in both practical (experimental and technological) and theoretical studies and the development of effective heat dissipation (cooling) sub- system and modelling of thermal related processes still attracts attention of researchers.
+Considering the experiments, when the pump pulse has finite duration of the order of hundred nanoseconds, one can find that ohmic heating can change the initial lasing conditions.
+The investigation of temperature effects is obscure in both practical (experimental and technological) and theoretical studies and the development of effective heat dissipation (cooling) sub- system and modelling of related thermal processes still attracts attention of researchers.
 The applied way has to solve the problem of effective thermal energy transfer from the active region to heat sink via media which does not distort electronic structure of cascades when they are coupled.
 At the same time the theoretical research suffers from poor fundamental description of thermal processes which take place in the active media under operation, therefore some phenomenological models\cite{sirtori02, hamadou08, agnew15, agnew16, yousefvand16, yousefvand17} are utilized for these investigations.
-An alternative way is a pure numerical simulation of the structure, that is successful, but needs a special software and gives a result for a specific design without ability for generalisation\cite{Lee2009}.
-Thus well advanced experiments suffer from the lack of theoretical predictions that are able to explain the observations not only qualitatively, but also give realistic estimates for further experiments. {This work aims at discovering the influence of heating on such QCL characteristics as threshold current and build-up time, which is a key parameter for the applications that need increased performance}.
+An alternative way is a pure numerical simulation of the structure, that is successful, but needs a special software and gives a result for a specific design without perspectives for generalisation\cite{Lee2009}.
+Thus well advanced experiments suffer from the lack of theoretical predictions that are able to explain the observations not only qualitatively, but also give realistic estimates for further experiments. {This work aims at discovering the influence of heating on threshold characteristics of QCLs and their turn-on dynamics that need increased performance}.